tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 - No current third party push notification guarantees users can receive notifications after the App is closed, as it is the phone custom ROM restricting TPNS service.
 TPNS service has to be connected to network to enable TPNS activity.
 Once the service is terminated, re-initiation depends on the system, security software and user controls.
 - QQ and WeChat are both whitelisted on the system level, so their services will not be terminated when apps are closed, and users feel like they can receive messages when apps are  closed.
 As a matter of fact, the service are still running in the background.
-- If messages are sent to an Android device after the App is exited and TPNS service has disconnected with the TPNS server, it will become an offline message, which can be stored for up to 72 hours.
-If there are multiple offline messages, each device can store a maximum of 2.
+- If messages are sent to an Android device after the App is exited and TPNS service is disconnected from the TPNS server, it will become an offline message, which can be stored for up to 72 hours.
+Each device can store a maximum of 2 offline messages.
 If offline messages cannot be retrieved upon re-starting the App, please check if the following reversed application endpoint is called: XGPushManager.unregisterPush(this);

 #### 1.1.4 Fail to push to Accounts

 Accounts, also known as usernames, refers to a user account that has the ability to log onto an App.
 This extends to all user accounts, even those outside of QQ and WeChat.
-For example, the QQ&#39;s Account is the QQ account number, Gmail&#39;s account is the Gmail address and the Account used for China Telecom is the user&#39;s telephone number.
+For example, the QQ's Account is the QQ account number, Gmail&#39;s account is the Gmail address and the Account used for China Telecom is the user&#39;s telephone number.

 For users who wish to push notifications according to specific accounts, they must first bind their account with the Token, or else it will fail to push.
 The binding Android account is bound on registration, through the registerPush(context,account) interface, whereas iOS can configure this via setAccount.